-- Promote improved landlord and tenant behaviors. - Facilitate the maintenance and rehabilitation of existing housing units. - Address parking concerns associated with neighborhood housing. - Develop planning policies that encourage a balanced mix of quality housing.
+- Facilitate the maintenance and rehabilitation of existing housing units. - Address parking concerns associated with neighborhood housing. - Develop planning policies that encourage a balanced mix of quality housing.

 The Downtown InFocus Plan (2018) includes policies regarding housing particularly for the Downtown area: